 Bobo-dioulasso Hauts-bassins, Burkina Faso Travel Guide

 No formal ticketing system exists.
 You pay fares directly to the driver.
 Fares are usually fixed for short distances but need negotiation for longer journeys or specific destinations.
-Shared taxis and mototaxis operate throughout the day, from early morning until late evening.
+Shared cabs and mototaxis operate throughout the day, from early morning until late evening.
 Frequency remains high on popular routes, meaning waits are usually short.
 Public transport in Bobo-Dioulasso generally does not accommodate travelers with mobility challenges due to a lack of ramps or accessibility features on vehicles.

 Shared cabs run on common routes, not rigid schedules or maps.